 History is a subject which is held in high regard and is widely recognised by both universities and employers for its academic merits.
 It will enable you to pursue a wide range of courses at university, including archaeology, politics, classical studies, English literature, law and economics, to name just a few.
 Students of A Level History often go on to work in careers such as academic, business, economics, law, politics, archaeology and journalism.

-- Grade B / 6 at IGCSE History

-- Grade C / 4 at IGCSE English language
+- Grade B / 6 at IGCSE History - Grade C / 4 at IGCSE English First Language

-- Grade C / 4 at IGCSE Mathematics